gardener/etcd-druid/docs/development/getting-started-locally.md

 make kind-down
 ```

-This cleans up the cluster i.e deletes the created Etcd and all pods that got created along the way and also other resources such as statefulsets, services, PV's, PVC's, etc.
+This cleans up the entire setup as the kind cluster gets deleted.
+It deletes the created Etcd, all pods that got created along the way and also other resources such as statefulsets, services, PV's, PVC's, etc.